 Accurately estimating the time a job will require is a skill you can build as you work.
 For every project, keep a record of how much actual and elapsed time each phase takes.
 Eventually, you will assemble a library of past projects you can refer to in order to make better estimates.

 Even with a good estimate, you can still get into trouble, since there are unpredictable elements in any project.
 This is where negotiating comes in.
-Instead of quoting the client a fixed price, offer them a base price for a certain number of work hours or visits to the site, and ask to be paid an hourly or daily rate for time which exceeds that initial amount.
+Instead of quoting the client a fixed price, offer them a base price for a certain number of work hours, review cycles, or visits to the client’s site, and ask to be paid an hourly or daily rate for time which exceeds that initial amount.

 What do you do when you make an accurate estimate, set a fair price, and the client tells you it’s too high?
 Whether it’s your billing rate they are objecting to, or the time and materials estimate itself, don’t lower either of them!
 Instead, negotiate the scope of the project.
 Suggest they save money by doing some of the work themselves, cutting out a nonessential element or process, or choosing cheaper components.
 It’s usually the total price that interests the client, not where the money goes.